-The tours du Pied-de-Biche et de la Boulangerie (crowbar and bakery towers) flank the main entrance of the castle and protect the drawbridge.
-You can see the coats of arms of the Duchess carved on the Boulangerie Tower (the right one on the picture).
+The towers of Pied-de-Biche and Boulangerie (crowbar and bakery towers) flank the main entrance of the castle and protect the drawbridge.
+You can see the coats of arms of the Duchess carved on the Boulangerie Tower (the right one in the picture).

 On 25 May 1800, a violent explosion destroyed the Tour des Espagnols (Spaniards Tower) leaving a hole in the rampart.
 The repaired wall made of schist is visible because of its darker tone.
 The foundations of the Tower are still visible in the moats.
 Finally, the Petit Gouvernement was built under the reign of François I and was used as the residence of French Kings.